Rovio Entertainment: 2010–2014: international success

+2014–present: decline, initial public offering and acquisition by Sega

 In August 2014, Rovio announced that Mikael Hed would step down as CEO in January 2015 in favour of Pekka Rantala.
 Hed remained on Rovio's board and became the chairman of Rovio Animation.
-In December 2014, Rovio laid off 110 employees after net profits halved in 2013 due to its recent games, Angry Birds Epic and Go!, which have not been that successful as past games.
+In December 2014, Rovio laid off 110 employees after net profits halved in 2013 due to its recent games, Angry Birds Epic and Angry Birds Go!, which were not as successful as past games.
 After this move, Rovio closed its Tampere studio, moving their operations to its Espoo location.
 At the end of 2014, Rovio suffered from a 73% decrease in profit, earning only €10 million.
 Pekka Rantala stated that the decrease is due to the poor sales of the licensed merchandise and the by-products of Angry Birds.
 He also noted that "the company are unsatisfied over the result of our licensing business".
 In August 2015, Rovio laid off 260 employees worldwide after Angry Birds toy and merchandise revenue fell by 43% during 2014.
 In December 2015, Rantala announced that he would step down as the CEO and would be succeeded by Kati Levoranta, former chief legal officer of Rovio, in January 2016.

 On 16 January 2017, Rovio opened its new game studio in London to focus on massively multiplayer online games.
-On 15 February 2017, Rovio announced that it will be cutting at least 35 jobs as it restructures the animation division.
-In March 2017, Kaiken Entertainment, founded by former Rovio CEO Mikael Hed, acquired Rovio's animation division.
-In March 2017, Rovio reported that it has returned to profitability with a gross revenue of US$201 million with the success of the Angry Birds Movie and its recent video games.

-In June 2017, Kaj Hed resigned as chairman of Rovio and Mika Ihamuotila succeeded him as new chairman.

-On 5 September 2017, Rovio announced its intention to become a publicly-traded company.
-In October 2017, Rovio shares were sold at NASDAQ Helsinki and the company was valued at $1 billion.
+On 15 February, Rovio announced that it will be cutting at least 35 jobs as it restructures the animation division.
+In March, Kaiken Entertainment, founded by former Rovio CEO Mikael Hed, acquired Rovio's animation division.
+Later that month Rovio reported that it has returned to profitability with a gross revenue of US$201 million with the success of The Angry Birds Movie and its recent video games.
+In June, Kaj Hed resigned as chairman of Rovio and Mika Ihamuotila succeeded him as new chairman.
+On 5 September, Rovio announced its intention to become a publicly traded company.
+In October, Rovio shares were sold at NASDAQ Helsinki and the company was valued at $1 billion.